openshift/origin/examples/sample-app/README.md

      command (substituting your build name from the "osc get builds" output):

-         $ osc build-logs -n test ruby-sample-build-1
+         $ osc build-logs ruby-sample-build-1

     The creation of the new image in the Docker registry will automatically trigger a deployment of the application, creating a pod each for the frontend (your Ruby code) and backend.

-17. Wait for the application's frontend pod and database pods to be started (this can take a few minutes):
+18. Wait for the application's frontend pod and database pods to be started (this can take a few minutes):

-        $ osc get -n test pods
+        $ osc get pods

     Sample output: